Public news and announcements are brought to you by the Horry County Public Information Office.

 in Weekly Update

-Click HERE for Horry County Government's meetings, agendas, events and releases for January 26 - January 30, 2015.
+Click HERE for Horry County Government's meetings, agendas, releases and events for the week of April 20-24, 2015.

 Conway, South Carolina – Horry County announced the three winners of the Horry County Employee Quarterly Awards, and a winner from each of the three divisions was chosen.